Warner A. Graham: Judicial career

 From 1916 to 1923, Graham was probate judge for the district that included Rockingham.
 While serving on the probate court, his most notable matter was adjudicating the estate of Hetty Green.

 In 1923, Graham was appointed a judge of the Vermont Superior Court.
 He advanced through seniority to become the court's chief judge in 1929, and he served until 1931.
 He was succeeded on the superior court by Deane C. Davis.

 In 1931, Graham was appointed as an associate justice of the Vermont Supreme Court, filling the vacancy caused by the resignation of Julius A. Willcox, and he served until his death.

 Death and burial

-Graham died at the hospital in Rockingham on January 28, 1934.
+Graham died at the Rockingham Hospital in Bellows Falls on January 28, 1934.
 He had been ill with appendicitis, and died as the result of post-surgical complications including gangrene and peritonitis.
 He was buried at Oak Hill Cemetery in Bellows Falls.

 Family

-In 1915, Graham married Blanche S. Woodfall (1885-1969) of Bellows Falls.
-They were the parents of a son, Gordon (1921-1943).
+In 1915, Graham married Blanche S. Woodfall (1885–1969) of Bellows Falls.
+They were the parents of a son, Gordon (1921–1943).
 Gordon Graham died while serving in the United States Army during World War II, perishing as a result of the sinking of the SS Dorchester.